Aditya-54/Aditya-54/README.md

 ![Linux](https://img.shields.io/badge/-Linux-FCC624?style=flat-square&logo=linux&logoColor=black)

 Building at the intersection of AI and real-world problems.
 If it can be automated, it should be automated.
-Also math is a wild concept
+Also i enjoy when math is mathing.

 ## Active Projects